abhishek-06-singh/fitquest-fitness/README.md

 ## Overview

 Fit Quest is the ultimate React Fitness App that offers a wide range of features to enhance your workout experience.
-From selecting exercise categories and specific muscle groups to browsing through a comprehensive database of exercises with practical examples, Golds Gym has it all.
+From selecting exercise categories and specific muscle groups to browsing through a comprehensive database of exercises with practical examples, Fit quest has it all.

 ## Features